-The settings configured in the Web Security manager are global, and apply to all instances of the agent you have installed.
+The settings configured in the Web module of the TRITON Manager are global, and apply to all instances of the agent you have installed.
 If you have multiple instances of any agent, however, you can configure one instance independently of the others.